Looping

 }

-The loop step provides two properties to steps within the loop:
+The loop step provides a few properties to steps within the loop:

 Using the example above, during the second loop cycle currentItem would equal { "first": "Lisa", "last": "Nguyen", "country": "AUS" } and index would equal 1.